-See Chapter 3, "Using Engines and CPUs," in Performance and Tuning Series: Basics.
+See the Performance and Tuning Series: Basics.

 • The cache space required for merging sort runs is taken from the data cache, and some procedure cache space is also required.
 Setting the number of sort buffers to a low value reduces the space used in the buffer cache.